Baptized for the Dead

-Paul is referring to a heretical custom whereby living Christians were baptized for the dead and unbaptized relatives or friends, who were supposed thus to be saved by proxy.
-Church Fathers make several references to such a practice, quoting the custom of the Marcionite heretics (Tertullian Against Marcion v.
+In the above passage, the apostle Paul is in no way endorsing the practice of baptizing for the dead.
+He, is simply referring to a heretical practice where living Christians were baptized on behalf of dead and unbaptized relatives or loved ones, who were supposed thus to be saved by substitution.
+The early Church Fathers documented such unbiblical practice, referring to the custom of the Marcionite heretics (Tertullian Against Marcion v.
 10; On the Resurrection of the Flesh 48; Chrysostom Homilies on 1 Corinthians xl.
 1).

-It is not possible for Christians to be baptized vicariously on behalf of deceased relatives and friends.
-This is apparent from the many Scriptures which declare that a man must personally believe in Christ and confess his sins in order to profit by baptism and be saved “Then Peter said to them, “Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit” (Acts 2:38; also 8:36, 37; cf. Eze.
-18:20–24; John 3:16; 1 John 1:9).
+It is impossible for believers to be baptized vicariously on behalf of a dead family member or a loved one.
+This is clear from the many Bible references which declare that a man must believe in the Lord as a personal Savior (Acts 16:31; Acts 8:36 John 3:16; 1 John 1:9) and confess his sins in order to benefit by baptism and be saved.
+“Then Peter said to them, “Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit” (Acts 2:38).

 In His service,